tkamenoko/spangle/markdown/component.md

 # Component

 `Component` is an object shared in `spangle` app.
-It is useful to store databes connections or global configrations.
+It is useful to store database connections or global configurations.

 ## Define your components